depositar/lab/_pages/en-us/members.md

 ## Lab Alumni

+- Ting-Yu Chuang, now at the Taiwan Semiconductor Manufacturing Company, Ltd.
 - Ming-Syuan Ho, now at the National Institute of Cyber Security, Ministry of Digital Affairs
 - Pao-Pei Huang, now in the Information and Library Science PhD program at